mohamedragabT32/pro-neumorphic-calculator/README.md

 ### 🛠️ Built With
 * HTML5 & CSS3 (Grid & Flexbox).
 * Vanilla JavaScript (ES6+).

+## 🔮 Future Roadmap
+To make this calculator even more powerful, I plan to introduce the following features:
+* **Calculation History:** A sliding panel to view past calculations.
+* **Sound Effects:** Subtle haptic-like sounds for a more tactile experience.
+* **Scientific Mode:** Advanced mathematical functions (Square root, Exponents).
+* **Dark/Light Toggle:** User-switchable themes for different lighting conditions.
+* **Keyboard Shortcuts:** Full support for physical keyboard input.

 ### 🧠 Collaborative Build
 This project was crafted through a strategic collaboration with **AI (Gemini)**, blending human design direction with AI-assisted code optimization.